(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

-If you are a renter, make sure you carefully check your lease.
+If you're a renter, make sure you carefully check your lease.
 Also, talk to your landlord before you spend time and money on ideas to generate extra income from the home.

-Need More Information About Whether Renting Makes Sense?
+Need More Information on Whether Renting Makes Sense?

 If you still aren’t sure if renting is the best decision over buying, there are some tools you can use to dig deeper into the trends and numbers.

 This is the number of years it will take before the cost of buying equals the cost of renting in a given area.